pegros/PEG_SYS/README.md

 ### Simple Heroku Deploy

-Alternatively, you may simply used the
+Alternatively, you may simply use the following button to deploy the whole repository directly to your Org.

 <a href="https://githubsfdeploy.herokuapp.com?ref=master">
   <img alt="Deploy to Salesforce"
        src="https://raw.githubusercontent.com/afawcett/githubsfdeploy/master/deploy.png">